michael-spengler/profit-sharing-communities/README.md

 ## History
 ### Peer 2 Peer Enterprise
 For income tax related unnecessary overhead we decided to use an Enterprise Internal Coin (EIC).
-The value of it comes from being able to delegate / fund tasks which you do not like to solve by your own.
-The Peer 2 Peer Enterprise was heavily inspired by gitcoin.co.
+The value of it comes from being able to delegate / fund tasks which you do not like to solve on your own.
+The Peer 2 Peer Enterprise app was heavily inspired by gitcoin.co.
 It can even be perceived as the gitcoin for enterprise internal contexts.

 ## Plan
 Additionally to the Peer 2 Peer Enterprise mechanism we would like to introduce project specific enterprise-internal profit sharing tokens which could be traded to